 UFC betting province by province

-There is no legal UFC betting in Canada at this time, but there is a form of parlay betting on several other sports run by provincial lottery corporations across the country.
-The following provincial parlay betting products may be the first to offer UFC betting once single-game betting is legalized:
+Legal UFC betting has just come to Canada for the first time.
+Sports betting in Canada used to be parlay betting only, on other sports, run by provincial lottery corporations across the country.
+Now that legal single-game wagering is here, the following provincial parlay betting products will be the first to offer UFC betting:

-- Mise-O-Jeu: Québec’s sports lottery features limited parlay wagering.
+- Mise-O-Jeu: Québec’s sports lottery now features single-game wagering and parlay wagering.
 It is available at Loto-Québec retailers, self-service kiosks, and online for those with Espacejeux accounts.

-- PlayNow Sports: Online sports lottery with limited parlay wagering available at PlayNow.com in BC and Manitoba and in-person at BC and Manitoba lottery retailers.
+- PlayNow Sports: Online sports lottery now features single-game wagering and parlay wagering available at PlayNow.com in BC and Manitoba and in-person at BC and Manitoba lottery retailers.

-- PROLINE/STADIUM BETS: Atlantic Canada’s sports lottery features limited parlay wagering in Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick.
+- PROLINE/STADIUM BETS: Atlantic Canada’s sports lottery now features single-game wagering and parlay wagering in Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick.
 It is available online as well as in-person at provincial lottery retailers.